SamiHei/worktime_monitor/README.md

 Periods with recorded time of 0 are not saved!

-On periods and export menu you can navigate back by using BACKSPACE
+On periods and export menu you can navigate back by using BACKSPACE or LEFT key

 On about view you can exit using BACKSPACE